-ClaimMaster lets you to customize antecedent parsing rules.
-This may be needed, as ClaimMaster might occasionally make a mistake when grouping terms, which may result in falsely reported or unreported missing antecedents.
+ClaimMaster lets you to customize antecedent parsing rules when performing antecedent basis checking as part of patent proofreading.
+This adjustment may be needed, as ClaimMaster might occasionally make a mistake when grouping terms, which could result in falsely reported or unreported missing antecedents.
 Usually this happens because of the ambiguous claim language.
 For example, when encountering a phrase “packet receiving device driver,” ClaimMaster might break up this phrase into two separate sections: “packet” and “device driver,” even though you likely intended the whole phrase to be a single reference term.
 To remedy these types of issues, you can force the software to parse terms according to your preferences using a few simple parsing rules.

 To modify Antecedent Basis parsing rules, follow these steps: